wheremyfoodat/irisdual/README.md

 ## Copyright

-irisdual is Copyright © 2020 - 2023 fleroviux.
-All rights reserved.
+irisdual is Copyright © 2023 fleroviux.
+All rights reserved.<br>
+irisdual is released under a free for non-commercial use license.
+Refer to the [LICENSE](LICENSE.md) file details.

 Nintendo DS is a registered trademark of Nintendo Co., Ltd.